 Unlike traditional printing techniques, digital printers spray the ink onto the paper rather that imprint on them.
 The finished product tends to be flat and one dimensional in appearance.
 However, no other printing method can match the crisp look and true color match that digital printing provides.

-Minted offer over 858 digitally printed wedding invitations.
+Minted offer hundreds of digitally printed wedding invitations.

 Foil stamping is the perfect way to add a little glitz to your wedding invites, and comes in a variety of colors or finishes like silver, matte, and holographic.
 Foil stamping is a specialty printing process that involves creating a die that is pressed against a special kind of foil.
 The foil then transfers the design onto paper under pressure and heat, creating a luxurious effect.

-Both Minted and Wedding Paper Divas have great selections of gold foil invites.
+Both Minted and Etsy have great selections of gold foil invites.
 I bet you can find the foil invite for your wedding stationery at either one!
 For more gold foil ideas check out our article that lists a curated roundup of select invites we love.

 Similar to engraving in that an imaged is raised by a copper plate, embossing does not use ink.
 This printing technique is most frequently used for monograms, family coast of arms, small decorative images on wedding stationery, and high end business on business letterhead/cards.